vsrinivas/fuchsia/bin/zircon_benchmarks/README.md

-# Magenta Benchmarks
+# Zircon Benchmarks

-Microbenchmarks for the Magenta kernel and services.
+Microbenchmarks for the Zircon kernel and services.